TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-01-Using-CLI-Generators-in-Rails-and-Angular-2.markdown

   - wires up the tests
   - makes the routes needed

 You can make a new component, but it won't be entirely wired up yet.
 To finish this up, you'll have to manually import this new component into your root component.
-The Componenet generator does also generate the needed routes, so there's no need to generate a route after this.
+The component generator does also generate the needed routes, so there's no need to generate a route after this.

 ``` shell
 // ♥ ng generate component a-new-comp